10 Fast-Growing Miami Startups to Watch in 2023

 Top Startups in Miami to Follow

 Every year, new startups pull to the forefront of their industry through exciting innovation, tech, and industry-disrupting business models.
-We’ve rounded up the most exciting Miami companies of 2023 that startup lovers, investors, and aspiring entrepreneurs should follow.
+We’ve rounded up the top Miami startups of 2024 that startup lovers, investors, and aspiring entrepreneurs should follow.

 Disclaimer: With so many exciting Miami startups launching and growing, we aren’t able to cover them all.
 Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.